Peeragogy/Peeragogy.github.io/action.md

 part II (‘[Peeragogy in Practice](http://peeragogy.org/patterns-usecases/)’).

-*Recommended reading* – Argyris, Chris.
-“Teaching smart people how to learn.”
-Harvard Business Review 69.3 (1991); and, Gersick, Connie J.G.
-“Time and transition in work teams: Toward a new model of group development.”
-Academy of Management Journal 31.1 (1988): 9-41.

 *Observations from the Peeragogy project* – Perhaps one of the most important roles in the Peeragogy project was the role of the ‘Wrapper’, who prepared and circulated weekly summaries of forum activity.
 This